showyaseen/jumia-task/README.md

 #### Problems
 1. Some information not exsit in the database such country, country_code, state and formatted phone_num.
-2. SQLite not support `regexp` function so we will not able to perfrom queries based on regex to filter phone numbers and cannot extract related info such country_code or validate phone number using regex query conditions.
+2. SQLite not support `regexp` function so we will not able to perfrom queries based on regexp to filter phone numbers and cannot extract related info such country_code or validate phone number using regexp query conditions.

 ## Proposed Solution
-1. create user defined functions into SQLite to support `regex` conditions and formating functions like extract country_code from phone number and other related usages.
+1. create user defined functions into SQLite to support `regexp` conditions and formating functions like extract country_code from phone number and other related usages.
 3. using SQLite user defined functions we can perform query filters on database side so retrive only matched and formatted information.
-2. define configuration file contain information about each country ex. country_name, regex rules for country phone numbers so this config file can be used in SQLite user defined functions to get country name from code or validate specific country phone numbers.
+2. define configuration file contain information about each country ex. country_name, regexp rules for country phone numbers so this config file can be used in SQLite user defined functions to get country name from code or validate specific country phone numbers.

 ## Solution Components

 #### 1. Countries configuration file
-using the configuration we can define regex needed to parse any phone number extract country_code we can also validate the phone using regex based on country defiend rules or get country name from country_code.
+using the configuration we can define regexp needed to parse any phone number extract country_code we can also validate the phone using regexp based on country defiend rules or get country name from country_code.

 ```php
 <?php